Managing NULL Values in SQL Queries

 Understanding NULL Values

 NULL is not the same as zero or an empty string.
 NULL represents a lack of value.
 When comparing a NULL value with another value using comparison operators like =, <, >, the result is always UNKNOWN.
-That is why we must use the IS NULL or IS NOT NULL operator to check for NULL values.
+That’s why we must use the IS NULL or IS NOT NULL operator to check for NULL values.

 SELECT * FROM table_name WHERE column_name IS NULL;